vporton/carbon-flow/README.md

 their allocated funds at exchanges that they provide to exchange for my tokens to limit the damage.
 When a hijacking is found, the hijacking token should be removed from the list of children tokens ASAP to limit the damage.

+The structure of the tree can be set only by the owner, because otherwise a malicious issuer could make the tree big, so producing high gas consumption or even out-of-gas errors.